Pagani Huayra Roadster Arrives with 764 Horsepower | Automobile Magazine

 “This lightened the car by 25%, compared to the Huayra coupe, an extraordinary result for a car already considered the paragon in optimizing power-weight ratio,” says Pagani.

-Brembo carbon ceramic brakes, forged aluminum wheels, with Pirelli P Zero Corsa tires — 21 inches in the rear and 20 inches in the front — complete the pricy package.
+Brembo carbon ceramic brakes, forged aluminum wheels, with Pirelli P Zero Corsa tires — 21 inches in the rear and 20 inches in the front — complete the pricey package.

 Comments